raisasherif/raisasherif.com-2024/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Behavioural Environmental Economics
+- Development Economics
-- Education and Learning Outcomes
+- Environmental Economics
-- Development
+- Economics of Education (Skills and Learning Outcomes)

 # Education to show in About widget
 education: